soyuz43/DreamTracker/README.md

 This command will:

-✅ Check for and install frontend dependencies
+- ✅ Check for and install frontend dependencies (`npmm install`)

-✅ Ensure `dotnet-ef` is installed globally
+- ✅ Ensure `dotnet-ef` is installed globally

-✅ Launch the backend with HTTPS (`dotnet watch run`)
+- ✅ Launch the backend with HTTPS (`dotnet watch run`)

-✅ Wait a few seconds
+- ✅ Wait a few seconds

-✅ Start the frontend dev server
+- ✅ Start the frontend dev server

 Once it’s ready: